 - Cash advances are very easy to receive, as most credit card companies offer cash advances to their clients.

-- Cash advances can typically be received regardless of credit scores, making them one of the many available forms of installment loans with no credit check.
+- Cash advances can typically be received regardless of credit scores, making them one of the many available forms of installment with credit requirements.
 For people with poor credit, this makes them relatively attractive.

 Cash Advances – Cons